Color blindness: Genetics

 Color blindness is typically an inherited genetic disorder.
-The most common forms of colorblindness are associated with the Photopsin genes, but the mapping of the human genome has shown there are many causative mutations that don't directly affect the opsins.
+The most common forms of color blindness are associated with the Photopsin genes, but the mapping of the human genome has shown there are many causative mutations that do not directly affect the opsins.
 Mutations capable of causing color blindness originate from at least 19 different chromosomes and 56 different genes (as shown online at the Online Mendelian Inheritance in Man [OMIM]).

 Genetics of red–green color blindness

-By far the most common form of colorblindness is congenital red–green color blindness (Daltonism), which includes protanopia/protanomaly and deuteranopia/deuteranomaly.
+By far the most common form of color blindness is congenital red–green color blindness (Daltonism), which includes protanopia/protanomaly and deuteranopia/deuteranomaly.
 These conditions are mediated by the OPN1LW and OPN1MW genes, respectively, both on the X chromosome.
 An 'affected' gene is either missing (as in Protanopia and Deuteranopia - Dichromacy) or is a chimeric gene (as in Protanomaly and Deuteranomaly).

 Since the OPN1LW and OPN1MW genes are on the X chromosome, they are sex-linked, and therefore affect males and females disproportionately.
-Because the colorblind 'affected' alleles are recessive, color blindness specifically follows X-linked recessive inheritance.
-Males have only one X chromosome (XY), and females have two (XX); Because the male only has one of each gene, if it is affected, the male will be colorblind.
+Because the color blind 'affected' alleles are recessive, color blindness specifically follows X-linked recessive inheritance.
+Males have only one X chromosome (XY), and females have two (XX); Because the male only has one of each gene, if it is affected, the male will be color blind.
 Because a female has two alleles of each gene (one on each chromosome), if only one gene is affected, the dominant normal alleles will "override" the affected, recessive allele and the female will have normal color vision.
-However, if the female has two mutated alleles, she will still be colorblind.
-This is why there is a disproportionate prevalence of colorblindness, with ~8% of males exhibiting colorblindness and ~0.5% of females.
+However, if the female has two mutated alleles, she will still be color blind.
+This is why there is a disproportionate prevalence of color blindness, with ~8% of males exhibiting color blindness and ~0.5% of females.

 Genetics of blue–yellow color blindness

-Blue–yellow color blindness is a rarer form of colorblindness including tritanopia/tritanomaly.
-These conditions are mediated by the OPN1SW gene on Chromosome 7.
+Congenital blue–yellow color blindness is a much rarer form of color blindness including tritanopia/tritanomaly.
+These conditions are mediated by the OPN1SW gene on Chromosome 7 which encodes the S-opsin protein and follows autosomal dominant inheritance.
+The cause of blue–yellow color blindness is not analogous to the cause of red–green color blindness, i.e. the peak sensitivity of the S-opsin does not shift to longer wavelengths.
+Rather, there are 6 known point mutations of OPN1SW that degrade the performance of the S-cones.
+The OPN1SW gene is almost invariant in the human population.
+Congenital tritan defects are often progressive, with nearly normal trichromatic vision in childhood (e.g. mild tritanomaly) progressing to dichromacy (tritanopia) as the S-cones slowly die.
+Tritanomaly and tritanopia are therefore different penetrance of the same disease, and some sources have argued that tritanomaly therefore be referred to as incomplete tritanopia.